dumkydewilde/snowplow-serverless/README.md

 real-time data anyway, right?

 ## Cost
 I've been running this setup for blog with ~15.000 visitors/month for 2 cents a day.
-If still have your GCP credits, you should be good for the next 30 years or so...
-In any case you always want to
+If you still have your GCP credits, you should be good for the next 30 years or so...
+In any case you always want to set up cost controls and keep an eye on your spending.
+Don't say I didn't warn you.

 ## To Do
 - Seperate service accounts for seperate services